Chauhantirth23/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

 4. We have heard of Azure IoT Central; does this offer a good starting point for us?

    Azure IoT Central is a SaaS offering that simplifies the creation, provisioning, and management of an IoT Solution.
 Due to the fact that IoT Central is a (application platform as a service), much of the underlying IoT infrastructure is hidden.
 This does not mean the solution is not extensible.
 The continuous data export allows for JSON formatted data to be exported to Azure Event Hubs, Azure Service Bus queue, Azure Service Bus topic, Azure Blob Storage, or to a Webhook.
 It has the ability to filter and enrich data prior to the export.
-This solution does offer a great starting point, but will also mean less control over the infrastructure.
+This solution does offer a great starting point but will also mean less control over the infrastructure.
 With continuous data export, some additional work is needed to handle the cold path processing, to capitalize on Spark, or to use Azure Synapse Analytics.

 5. Some of our customers require their IoT devices to communicate in a firewall-friendly way without opening up additional incoming or outgoing ports.
 What options do we have to accomplish this?

    It is common for companies to install their IoT devices behind a firewall within private, isolated networks.
 Oftentimes, the firewalls that are installed on the edge of the network are configured to block incoming communications, including the type used to send commands to the devices over the internet.
 Since one of the solution requirements is to enable cloud-to-device communication, we need a secure, firewall-friendly way to communicate between these isolated networks and the public internet.
-Azure IoT Hub Device Streams allow us to use the outbound connection that is already established for the devices to communicate with IoT Hub, and enable that connection to also receive inbound connections from the cloud to these devices.
+Azure IoT Hub Device Streams allow us to use the outbound connection that is already established for the devices to communicate with IoT Hub and enable that connection to also receive inbound connections from the cloud to these devices.
 In this way, IoT Hub acts as a proxy between the devices and external services that are otherwise blocked from direct communications through the firewall.
 With Device Streams, only the outbound port 443 is used.
 You do not need to open any inbound ports on the device or its network.
 To ensure secure communication between devices and services, or applications, IoT Hub Device Streams enforces authentication by requiring the devices and services communicating with them to authenticate using their IoT Hub credentials.
 All traffic sent over a device stream is always encrypted using TLS, regardless of whether the application sending communication encrypts its messages.
 Another benefit to using Device Streams is that the streams are fully compatible with the TCP/IP stack.
 This makes it easy to integrate into proprietary device applications or off-the-shelf TCP/IP applications such as SSH/RDP, web, file transfer, etc.

    The Device Stream workflow is as follows: